tlswg/tls13-spec/draft-ietf-tls-tls13.md

    be multiple records on the wire with the same sequence number but from different cipher states.
 The epoch field allows recipients to distinguish such packets.
-The epoch number is initially zero and is incremented each time a KeyUpdate message is sent.
+The epoch number is initially zero and is incremented each time keying material changes and a sender aims to rekey.
+ More details are provided in {{dtls-epoch}}.
 In order to ensure that any given sequence/epoch pair is unique, implementations MUST NOT allow the same epoch value to be reused within two times the TCP maximum segment lifetime.